 Click HERE for a Bearded Dragon Activity Sheet!

-Moana was donated to ZooMontana in 2020 as a pet surrender.
-She has adapted well to her new life at ZooMontana, and can be seen within the indoor Living Wall.
-She is also an ambassador, meaning she takes part in education programs.
+Moana was donated to ZooMontana in May, 2020 by a volunteer.
+She likes to "ride" staff and volunteers while being handled by hanging onto the chest of their shirts with her claws.
+Moana is also an ambassador, meaning she takes part in education programs.

 - Kingdom: Animalia

 - Phylum: Chordata

 - Species: Vitticeps

 - Omnivore: eats plants, insects, and occasionally small rodents or lizards